Higher Order Rigidity and Energy: Rigidity - Summary and definitions

 Now we can define local rigidity for pinned frameworks.

 \begin{definition} Fix a dimension $d$.
-Let $\p$ $d$-dimensional configuration with $\ell$-dimensional affine span that is pinned.
-A framework $(G,\p)$ is \defn{pinned rigid} in $\RR^d$ if there is a neighborhood $U\ni \p$ so that for any $\q\in U$ where $(G,\q)$ is equivalent to $(G,\p)$ and $\q$ is in $\ell$-pinned position, we have $\q = \p$.
+Let $\p$ be a pinned and lead-spanning $d$-dimensional configuration.
+A framework $(G,\p)$ is \defn{pinned rigid} in $\RR^d$ if there is a neighborhood $U\ni \p$ so that for any $\q\in U$ where $(G,\q)$ is equivalent to $(G,\p)$ and $\q$ is pinned, we have $\q = \p$.
 Otherwise we say that it is \defn{pinned flexible}. \end{definition}

 The next proposition, which is folklore in the rigidity literature, states that we can restrict our study of rigidity to the pinned setting.
 For completeness, we provide a proof in Appendix~\ref{sec:pin}.